 Honors students may enroll in approved service-learning courses, including those offered by other departments to fulfill their Experiential and Advanced Learning Honors requirements.

 In order for a service-learning course to qualify for Honors credit, it must be at least 300-level, earn at least three academic units, and be designated as a Service-Learning section by the Registrar’s Office.
 Approved courses must also include at least 15 hours of service with a community partner.
 A student may only earn Honors credit for a specific service-learning course once.
 It is the responsibility of the student to ensure they meet all pre-requisites for any course, as the Honors College cannot waive departmental requirements.

-Check out the Service-Learning Courses (PDF) offered at TU in the fall 2022 term which have been approved for Honors credit.
+Check out the Service-Learning Courses (PDF) offered at TU in the spring 2023 term which have been approved for Honors credit.